Columbia Triathlon & Aquabike

 “Triathlon is a great sport and this race was a lot of fun,” said Annabel Luxford.
 “The course was one of the toughest I have run, but the support throughout was amazing.”

-Participate In The Brand NEW Triathlon Club Challenge
+Participate In The Triathlon Club Challenge

 The Triathlon Club Challenge allows triathlon clubs to be represented by a minimum of 10 individual competitors (not relay teams) with a minimum of two females on the team.
 Top 10 scores (top 8 male & top 2 female for each team) will be averaged, and the lowest average score by a team will receive an award and recognition as the Top Triathlon Club.